elastic/package-storage/README.md

 # Package promotion

+A package will usually go through different stages from snapshot to staging to production.
+It is recommended to use the [`elastic-package` tool](https://github.com/elastic/elastic-package) to achieve package promotion.
+It is the package developer's burden to fulfill tests on snapshot stage and to coordinate any desired tests on staging prior to promoting to production storage.
+Note that production is in use by all 7.10+ released versions of Elastic and testing should reflect this to avoid problems.

-A package can go through different stages from snapshot to staging to production.
-To promote a package from one distribution to another, it must first be added to the new distribution and as soon as it is added, removed from the old distribution.
+So, briefly, to promote a package from one distribution to another, it must first be added to the new distribution and as soon as it is added, removed from the old distribution.
 As an example, a package `foo-1.2.3` is in `snapshot`.
 Now the content is copied over to `staging` and as soon as the package is merged, the package `foo-1.2.3` should be removed from `snapshot`.
+For example see this PR [promoting the `system-0.10.0` package from `snapshot` to `staging`](https://github.com/elastic/package-storage/pull/824) and this corresponding PR [removing the `system-0.10.0` package from `snapshot`](https://github.com/elastic/package-storage/pull/825).

 If the same package version exists in both branches, the first one is taken.
 In the above case this is `staging`.

 As the staging distribution consists of `production + staging` packages and `snapshot` of `production + staging + snapshot` packages, a package that was promoted to the next stage, is always also available in the previous stage.